LGBTQ+ Youth Participating in Sports & Their Legal Protections

 Student athletes’ participation in sports is often correlated with higher academic achievement and self-esteem.
-However, in 2011 almost 30% of LGBTQ athletes reported that they were harassed or attacked for their sexual orientation or gender identity while on a school sports team.
-The discrimination against LGBTQ athletes that occurs in school sports extends from early childhood all the way up to professional sports leagues.
+However, many LGBTQ+ athletes have reported that they were harassed or attacked for their sexual orientation or gender identity while on a school sports team.
+The discrimination against LGBTQ+ athletes that occurs in school sports extends from early childhood all the way up to professional sports leagues.

 Some recent progress has occurred in professional leagues.
 Notably, the NFL has included sexual orientation in its non-discrimination policy.
 Further, states including California have approved laws that allow student athletes to choose whether they want to compete as male or female based on their gender identity.
 However, this area of law and policy is just beginning to evolve.

 Title IX of the Education Amendments of 1972 is a federal law banning sex discrimination in educational institutions (including in activities like sports) that receive federal funding.
 The ban on sex discrimination is supposed to be enforced at the elementary, secondary, college, university, and graduate school levels.
 In 2021, the Department of Education determined that Title IX encompasses sexual orientation discrimination.
 A federal judge in Tennessee blocked the implementation of this interpretation against some states in 2022, but proposed rules consolidating this interpretation are pending as of 2023.

 Religious schools can apply for specific exemptions from Title IX by telling the Department of Education that the law requires them to violate their religious beliefs.
 The Department has little discretion over whether to grant exemptions, and at those particular schools, student athletes will not have any way of obtaining relief.